 How to Make Pourover Coffee

-Pourover coffee is certainly one of the simplest methods for preparing coffee.
-It only requires that you have ground coffee, a filter, and something to hold the filter.
-You can brew it over a large vessel to make a pot, or you can brew it directly over a single cup.
+To begin, you’ll need fresh, ground coffee, a filter, and something to hold the filter.
+You can brew it over a large vessel to make a pot, or you can brew it directly over a single cup, as shown.

 As the name suggests, you simply pour hot water over coffee grounds, and allow the water to drip through the grounds and into the vessel below.